brianom95/brianom95.github.io/_posts/2021-10-02-valentia-sprint2.md

 My trisuit and past experience made transition quick.
 Bike was in a low gear, ankle tag on the left foot to avoid the chain.
 Not my first rodeo... as I said at my second rodeo.

 I sped up the hill which didn't feel any shorter than last year.
 The views of the Skelligs from the top were great and the downhills as fast as I'd remembered.
-I'd since been to Valentia a few times and it was nice to cycle around the island again.
+I'd since been to Valentia a few times (spent a week in Portmagee with my family) and it was nice to cycle around the island again.

 There was a big headwind approaching transition and I could see dark clouds forming quickly.
 Off the bike and into transition feeling great.